 It wasn’t that long ago when making new friends seemed effortless and simple.
 For many of us, elementary, middle, and high school were all something that we had to navigate at one point in our lives.
 With that, it was a great learning environment for both academic and social skills.
 Throughout those years we often take for granted how easy it can be to make meaningful friendships and find your tight group of people when you’re all regularly brought together under the same roof.

 However, as we get older, life begins to shift.
 We find that it’s not so easy to make new friends as a 20-something, 30-something, or beyond.
-We begin our career, fall in love, get married, travel for both work or pleasure, move away, start our own business, and even raise children.
-Life gets busy and sometimes friendships, old or new, get put on the backburner.
+We begin our careers, fall in love, get married, travel for both work and pleasure, move away, start our own business, and even raise children.
+Life gets busy and sometimes friendships, old or new, get put on the back burner.
 We then begin to realize that fostering true friendships isn’t as easy anymore.

 1. Say yes to going out

 While I am a total homebody myself, I still believe that making time to go out and spend quality time with your friends is essential.
 Plus, it’s a little hard to find new friends or see your old friends while sitting on the couch.
 Therefore, if you get invited to a social gathering with people that you may get along with, say yes!
 The same holds true for events, meetups, and networking opportunities.
 Even if you’re enjoying a cozy evening at home with your TV and dogs, remind yourself that you should get up and go out!